SpinalHDL/SpinalWorkshop/src/main/scala/workshop/blackboxAndClock/spec.md

 ## Description
-The goal of this lab is to implement an component which instantiate a blackboxed dual port dual clock  ram (implemented in VHDL).
+The goal of this lab is to implement a component which instantiate a blackboxed dual port dual clock  ram (implemented in VHDL).
 Also the component should be able to sum all words of that ram.

 This lab will introduce :